Table of Contents

 Why Packaging Categories Matter for EPR

-When you report your packaging data to DEFRA via the RPD portal, you must classify every packaging item into one of four categories: primary, secondary, tertiary (transit), or shipment.
+When you report your packaging data to DEFRA via the RPD portal, you must classify every packaging item into one of four categories as defined in the official EPR guidance: primary, secondary, tertiary (transit), or shipment.
 Getting the classification wrong can lead to rejected submissions, inaccurate fee calculations, or enforcement action.

 Understanding these categories is essential for accurate EPR reporting.
 Let us walk through each one with real-world examples.